 The Pupil Premium is a sum of money that we are allocated for each child on Free School Meals (FSM) including Ever 6, and each child in a Service family including Ever 6.
-For the period September 2018 – August 2019 we received £935 per FSM student and £300 per Service student.
-Our total funding for the Academic year September 2018-August 2019 was £70,610, which includes £3,750 of pupil premium plus funding.
+For the period September 2020 – August 2021 we received £935 per FSM student and £300 per Service student.
+Our total funding for the Academic year September 2020-August 2021 was £70,874.

-We offer additional support for our Pupil Premium Students, several of whom have specific learning needs, via our SENCo and a Learning Support Assistant.
+We have offered additional support for our Pupil Premium Students, several of whom have specific learning needs, via our SENCo and a Learning Support Assistant.
 Our Support Advice Guidance & Engagement (SAGE) Co-ordinator continues to work with students across a range of areas to boost self-esteem and confidence, which underpins higher achievement.
-We have developed a successful nurture group and students are supported and mentored by members of the Senior Leadership Team, Head of House, SAGECo and SENCo which assisted students to complete their examinations and to raise outcomes in their final grades.
-There has been training in virtual schools and attachment disorder for staff supporting pupil premium students.
+We have developed a successful nurture group and students are supported and mentored by members of the Senior Leadership Team, Head of House, SAGECo and SENCo which assisted students to complete their assessments and to raise outcomes in their teacher assessed grades.
 We have introduced strategies to improve the attendance of pupil premium students where necessary, including a walking bus, meet and greet and a further communication system with parents/carers.

 We have retained our focus on enhancing engagement and enjoyment and thus further success in school and the future.
 Within the restrictions of Covid-19, we have subsidised after school clubs, music tuition, trips and activities.
 We have supported students in activities during enrichment week.
 These activities included craft, sporting activities and cooking.